 Members who transition from a Contractor to DES/DDD are considered newly enrolled.
-Initial contact and on-site visit timeframes as specified in AMPM Chapter 1600 shall apply unless specifically modified by AHCCCS.
+Initial contact and on-site visit timeframes as specified in AMPM Policy 1600 shall apply unless specifically modified by AHCCCS.

-Other Transition Activities: When an ALTCS member resides in an AHCCCS registered setting with no contract at the time of enrollment, The Contractor must give at least seven days advance written notice advising the member that he or she must move to a facility contracting with The Contractor.
+Transitioning Members Residing in Non-Contracted Facilities: When a member resides in an AHCCCS registered setting which does not hold a Contract with the receiving Contractor at the time of member enrollment, and the Contractor is not willing or able to secure a Contract, the receiving Contractor must give at least seven days advance written notice advising the member that he or she must move to a facility contracting with the receiving Contractor.
 The reasons for the transfer must be included in the notice to the member and/or the member's representative.
 Medical Assistance to members who do not move to a contracting facility is limited to acute care services only.
-If a member's condition does not permit transfer to another facility, the Contractor should compensate the registered non-contracting provider's service rates or another reasonable alternative payment method until the member can be transferred.
+If a member's condition does not permit transfer to another facility, the Contractor shall compensate the registered non-contracting provider at the AHCCCS Fee-For-Service rate or at a rate negotiated with the provider, until the member can be transferred.

-9. AHCCCS GUIDELINES, POLICIES AND MANUALS
+8. AHCCCS GUIDELINES, POLICIES AND MANUALS

-All AHCCCS guidelines, policies and manuals, including but not limited to, ACOM, AMPM, Reporting Guides, and Manuals are hereby incorporated by reference into this contract.
+All AHCCCS guidelines, policies and manuals, including but not limited to, ACOM, AMPM, Reporting Guides, and Manuals are hereby incorporated by reference into this Contract.
 Guidelines, policies and manuals are available on the AHCCCS website.
 The Contractor is responsible for ensuring that its subcontractors are notified when modifications are made to the AHCCCS guidelines, policies, and manuals.
 The Contractor is responsible for complying with the requirements set forth within.
 In addition, linkages to AHCCCS Rules, Statutes and other resources are available through the AHCCCS website.
 Upon adoption by AHCCCS, updates will be available on the AHCCCS website

-10. SCOPE OF SERVICES
+9. SCOPE OF SERVICES

-The Contractor shall, be responsible for providing the following acute, long term, and case management services in accordance with the AHCCCS Medical Policy Manual (AMPM), ACOM, and as approved by the AHCCCS Director [42 CFR 438.210(a)(1)][42 CFR 438.210(a)(4) and 438.224].
+The Contractor shall, be responsible for providing the following acute, long term, and case management services in accordance with the AHCCCS Medical Policy Manual (AMPM), ACOM, and as approved by the AHCCCS Director [42 CFR 438.210(a)(1); 42 CFR 438.210(a)(4); and 438.224].
 The Contractor shall ensure that the services are sufficient in amount, duration, or scope to reasonably be expected to achieve the purpose for which the services are furnished [42 CFR 438.210(a)(3)(i)(iii)].
 The Contractor shall not arbitrarily deny or reduce the amount, duration or scope of a required service solely because of diagnosis, type of illness or condition of the member [42 CFR 438.210(a)(3)(ii)].
 The Contractor may place appropriate limits on a service on the basis of criteria such as medical necessity; or for utilization control, provided the services furnished can be reasonably expected to achieve their purpose [42 CFR 438.210(a)(3); 42 CFR 438.210(a)(4)].

-The Contractor shall ensure that its providers, acting within the lawful scope of their practice are not prohibited or otherwise restricted from advising or advocating, on behalf of a member who is his or her patient, for [42 CFR 438.102]:
+The Contractor shall ensure that its providers, acting within the lawful scope of their practice are not prohibited or otherwise restricted from advising or advocating, on behalf of a member who is his or her patient, for [Section 1932(b)(3)(A) of the Act; 42 CFR 438.102(a)(1)(i)-(iv)]: